Current business situation

 The Mauritian financial system comprises an array of institutions including well-established commercial banks, insurance companies and a number of non-bank financial intermediaries.

-The Mauritian banking sector comprises 20 banks – eight local banks, seven locally incorporated subsidiaries of foreign banks and five foreign bank branches – licensed by the Bank of Mauritius to carry out banking business in Mauritius.
-Internationally active banks from some of the world’s biggest international and most reputable banking groups are present in Mauritius.
+The Mauritian banking sector comprises 21 banks – 6 local banks, 10 foreign-owned subsidiaries, 1 is a joint venture and 4 are branches of foreign banks – licensed by the Bank of Mauritius to carry out banking business in Mauritius.
+Internationally active banks from some of the world’s largest and most reputable international banking groups are present in Mauritius.

 Besides traditional banking facilities, banks also offer card-based payment services such as credit and debit cards, provide Internet banking and phone-banking facilities.
-Specialised services such as fund administration, custodial services, trusteeship, international portfolio management, investment banking, private client activities, treasury and specialised finance are also offered by banks.
+Services such as fund administration, custodial services, trusteeship, international portfolio management, investment banking, private client activities, treasury and specialised finance are also offered by banks.

 Links and resources